NCAR/HPCinstall/README.md

     the script is executed
  - `hpci.main.log`: contains a log of what happened, including the checksum of the installed directory
  - `hpci.build-mycode-example-20170216T133722.log`: contains the stdout and stderr produced by the script `build-mycode` itself.
-The suffix is the time of the run, to avoid clobbering in case of repeated builds (e.g. when debugging a build issue)
+The suffix is the isoformat datetime of the run, to avoid clobbering in case of repeated builds (e.g. when debugging a build issue)
  - `hpci.fileinfo.log` with some information about the files it installed

 If modules or environmental settings are created by the `-x`, `-l` and `-p` directives, their effect